clearhaus/gateway-api-docs/source/index.md

 ## Changes

-### Add payment methods and subscriptions
+### Add payment methods

-Payment methods has been added to the authorization resource.
-Also, a few parameters and an endpoint has been deprecated.
+Payment methods have been added to the authorization resource.
+Also, a few parameters and an endpoint have been deprecated.
 Refer to [the documentation source code changes](https://github.com/clearhaus/gateway-api-docs/pull/53/files) for the exact documentation change.